rubixchain/rubixgoplatform/README.md

   -fp forcepassword
         This flag prompts to enter the password in terminal

-   _Note: Use Light mode for PKI based authentication with backward compatiblity to PKI+NLSS based sign, and Basic mode for PKI+NLSS based authentication._
+   Note: Use Light mode for PKI based authentication, and Basic mode for PKI+NLSS based authentication.
 ```
 Get All DID Command
 : To get all DID use this command.